 Many different activities are a good fit for ADHD children, but it may take a little experimentation before an ADHD child finds a hobby or sport that they click with.
 It is important to find an activity that they enjoy since the benefits of these activities regarding their ADHD condition can be life-changing and cumulative over years of practice.

-If you are looking some more resources to help your child develop focus and attention, either at home or within a classroom setting, check out our ReadyKids platform of OT resources!
+If you are looking for some more resources to help your child develop focus and attention, and cognitive skills either at home or within a classroom setting, check out our ReadyKids platform of OT resources!